 The Buyer Saves Money.
 In the current real estate market, I have yet to find a solar home seller that is not saving money each month from their solar system.
 Without a lease payment, the buyer’s savings does not have to be offset by a monthly payment.
 As utility rates increase, the savings will increase too.
 Who doesn’t like to save money?

 Homes with Solar Sell Quicker.
-Looking at sales data in the Phoenix area for August 2014, homes with a solar sold an average of 74 days compared to an average of 88 days for all homes on the market.
+Recent sales data in the Phoenix area shows that homes with a solar sold just as quick (if not quicker) when compared to non-solar homes on the market.
 Less time on the market equals quicker sale.

 Smaller Carbon Footprint.
 For those that factor the environment as a factor for having solar, each kilowatt generated by solar offsets 1.37 pounds of carbon that would have been produced by the local utility (based upon EPA estimates), a fact that can be effective in the solar-focused marketing of the home (see below).

 Enhanced Marketing of Home.
-I believe in a three tiered approach to selling a solar home: 1) traditional marketing, 2) internet based marketing and 3) solar-focused marketing.
+I believe in a four-tiered approach to selling a solar home: 1) traditional marketing, 2) internet based marketing 3) visual marketing, and 4) solar-focused marketing.
 While most real estate agents will employ aspects from the first two tiers to market a home, solar focused marketing allows me to reach out to an entirely new audience of home buyers while educating the existing pool of buyer on the benefits and savings that solar has to offer.
 Solar focused marketing allows me to promote a distinctive feature that most other homes in the neighborhood do not have and use it against the competition.

 The CON Side of Solar Homes

 Thinking about selling a solar home in the Phoenix area that has a solar lease?
-Give the Solar Home Broker a call at 480-888-1234!
+Call Rob Madden, the Solar Home Broker, at 480-888-1234!